top of page

 Do you offer a shuttle service?

-We offer complimentary pick up and drop off to and from the Madarao Mountain bus stop.
-Approximately two weeks prior your arrival we will be in touch to discuss your travel plans so we can work our vehicle roster.
+We offer complimentary pick up and drop off to and from the Madarao Mountain bus stop outside the Madarao Kogen Hotel.
+Approximately two weeks prior your arrival we will be in touch to discuss your travel plans and provide you with further details.

-We also offer a shuttle service between your ski-hire shop and the lodge, but again, this has to be discussed in advance for the purposes of our vehicle roster.
+We also offer a shuttle service between your ski-hire shop of choice and the lodge, but this must be discussed in advance for the purposes of our vehicle roster.

 Unfortunately, due to limited vehicles, rostering and commitments to other guests, we cannot offer any other shuttle services that are non-emergency in nature.
 If you are tired, stop in at one of the fabulous food places on the mountain and rest, then ski back to the lodge at your leisure.